2022 Women's Cricket World Cup final

-The 2022 ICC Women's World Cup Final was a Women's One Day International (WODI) cricket match played between Australia and the defending champions England to decide the winner of the 2022 Women's World Cup.
+The 2022 ICC Women's World Cup final was a Women's One Day International (WODI) cricket match played between Australia and the defending champions England to decide the winner of the 2022 Women's World Cup.
 Australia won by 71 runs to secure their seventh World Cup title, with Alyssa Healy named player of the match.

 In England, the final was simulcast live on Pick, Sky’s free-to-air TV channel.

+Background

+The 2022 Women's Cricket World Cup was the twelfth edition of the Women's Cricket World Cup, which was held in New Zealand in March and April 2022.
+It was originally scheduled to be held in February and March 2021 but was postponed by one year due to the COVID-19 pandemic.
+On 15 December 2021, the International Cricket Council (ICC) announced that the tournament would start on 4 March 2022, with the final scheduled for 3 April 2022.

+This was Australia's seventh world cup final, while England reached their sixth world cup final, having been runners-up in 1982 and 1988 against Australia.
+This was also the third time that Australia and England faced each other in a final.